CheesecakeTV/SwiftGUI-Docs/03 Advanced tutorials/Threads and advanced events.md

 It might work, but could very well crash your code instead.
 The proper way to do this is explained later.

-Reading values from elements is totally fine though.
+Reading values from elements is totally fine.

-Set `deamon= True`, so the thread stops executing when the window closes.
+For the thread, set `deamon= True`, so it stops executing when the window closes.

 # Throwing events manually
 ## Key-event
-The easiest event to throw is a key-event, where the key is written to `e` in the event-loop.
+The easiest way is to throw is a key-event, where the key is written to `e` in the event-loop.

 Just call `.throw_event(key= ...)` on the window:
 ```py